perms-redux-org/sample_script/README.md

 An experimental re-implementation of OeScript using Scala and various nosql and streaming cloud software.

+[OeScript](https://github.com/navicore/OeScript/wiki/About) is a networked tuplespace [coordination language](http://en.wikipedia.org/wiki/Linda_(coordination_language)) implementation supporting "read", "write", "take", leases, and transactions, and with the additional feature of "attachments".

-Notes about the library and architecture desicions are posted as [issues][decisions-blog].
+Notes about the library and tool dependencies and the architecture desicions are posted as [issues][decisions-blog].

 Documentation is on the [OeScript Wiki][oescript-wiki].